Manifold calculus and homotopy sheaves: Introduction

 \subsection{Acknowledgements}

-We would like to thank Victor Turchin for numerous helpful comments and corrections on a previous version of this paper.
-The first author would also like to thank Assaf Libman for a useful discussion on enriched Kan extensions and Mike Shulman for an interesting exchange of emails on higher categories and Kan extensions.
-Last, but not least, it is a pleasure to acknoweldge the influence of the writings of Dan Dugger on this paper (e.g. \cite{Dugger} and \cite{hypercovers}).
+We would like to thank Victor Turchin for numerous helpful comments and corrections.
+We also thank Assaf Libman and Mike Shulman for interesting discussions on Kan extensions and higher categories, and Dimitri Zaganidis for a correction.
+Last, but not least, it is a pleasure to acknowledge the influence of the writings of Dan Dugger on this paper.